BrooksLewis/conjuring/draft.md

 -

 October starts with the deadliest mass shooting in US history.
 I'm not a journalist.
-I'm not even a regular non-fiction writer.
 But, for what feels like the first time, I am affected deeply by current events.
 I am disturbed.
 What moves someone to act so selfishly?
-I feel as though I need to get more understanding of why people do this, so I'm going to write about my research into mass murders throughout history.
 Stephen Paddock, the Las Vegas shooter, had no immediately visible reason to fire a storm of bullets onto an unsuspecting country music festival.
 Until the investigation is complete, I can only guess at his motivation...
 Yet I find I am less interested in Paddock's reason for his crimes: Like many mass shooters before him, the police only got to Paddock after he killed himself, which seems to imply he was afraid.
 Of what, I cannot be sure.
 The consequences of his actions?
 If so, why was it so important to go through with this at all?
 Perhaps he felt regret, or maybe he felt suicide was justice, or a sadistic denial of justice (even his death is offensive).

 I am bereft of emotion regarding the mass killings that have been etched into the canon of history.
 They are almost like fiction.
-But surely there are answers, lessons hidden in time: How are these types of murders possible?
+How are these types of murders possible?
 What are the catalysts?
 The warning signs?
 How can these murders be prevented, from a social point of view?
 I am of the opinion that civilians should not have access to military-grade weapons, such as assault rifles or machine guns, but these types of mass killings have surely occurred before the advent of such weaponry, which suggests to me that the problem is not wholly political, but social as well.

+I don't know what Stephen Paddock was thinking and that scares me.
+But what scares me more is my suspicion that he was simply acting under the Call of the Void.
+This is when you suddenly get the impulse to jump off the ledge you're standing on, to stab yourself while you chop vegetables, or to snap a toddler's neck.
+These are extremely alarming, taboo thoughts, but ninety nine times out of a hundred we dismiss the Call of the Void.
+It is that one person who responds to the Call that keeps me on edge whenever I meet someone new.

 -